emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

 Overloaded functions
 ====================

-Constructors and functions can be overloaded on the number of arguments. *embind* does not support overloading based on type.
+Constructors and functions can be overloaded on the number of arguments, but *embind* does not support overloading based on type.
 When specifying an overload, use the :cpp:func:`select_overload` helper function to select the appropriate signature.

 .. code:: cpp